Category: Greek

 • What Are The Beatitudes?

 Jesus started His Sermon on the Mount by calling several different groups of people blessed.
-We typically call this section of his teaching “the beatitudes”.
+We typically call this section of His teaching “the beatitudes”.

 But why?